Proofreading Nonfiction Books: How Much Does It Cost? Should You Hire A Proofreader? How to Find a Proofreader, and More

 3. If you want to ask how much does proofreading cost? / what are proofreading rates for nonfiction books?

-For a 60,000-word nonfiction book, you can expect to pay anywhere from $600 to $1,200 for professional proofreading.
+For a 60,000-word book, you can expect to pay anywhere from $600 to $1,500 for professional proofreading.

-Median proofreading rates according to Reedsy (more on that later) are, for nonfiction books, about $0.15 per word.
-So for a 60,000-word book, that’s $950, on average.
+2024 median proofreading rates, according to Reedsy (more on that later), are, for nonfiction books, $0.021 per word.
+So for a 60,000-word book, that’s $1,260, on average.

-Median proofreading rates according to the Editorial Freelancers Association (EFA) are $36–45/hr (with 7–10) pages per hour being typical, or $.02–$.039/word for nonfiction books.
-So for a 60,000-word book, that’s $1,200+.
-That was as of 2020, so adjust for inflation.
-(I know, I know; seems high to me.)
+2024 median proofreading rates according to the Editorial Freelancers Association (EFA) are about $38 to $47/hr for nonfiction (with 7–10) pages per hour being typical, or $.020 to $.039/word.
+So for a 60,000-word book, that’s $1,260.

 The book Writer’s Market 100th Edition: The Most Trusted Guide to Getting Published, readily available on Amazon and in most public library systems, tells us that median proofreading rates vary widely.

-I think this was a 2020 figure, but, Writer’s Market says you’ll pay $31/hr on average, or $3.25/page for proofreading.
+I think this was a 2020 figure, but Writer’s Market says you’ll pay $31/hr on average, or $3.25/page for proofreading.
 The $31/hr sounds low (it’s from 2020, factors in fiction, too).
 But for a 60,000-word book, Writer’s Market suggests, you would pay $600 to $650.
+Adjusted for inflation, let’s call it $750 to $800.

 A few things to note: